 It's not always clear what course of action to take when you've been accused of a serious crime like child abuse.
 But one thing that is clear -- you mostly certainly will want legal representation.
-Get a head start on your defense today with a free legal evaluation of your case by a local criminal defense attorney.
+Don't take any chances with your future; meet with an experienced Maryland criminal defense attorney today.

 Contact a qualified attorney.